 Autonomic Dysreflexia is a life-threatening complication and affects people who have suffered a spinal cord injury at the middle of the chest or higher.
 It is caused by a problem with the autonomic nervous system that controls body functions such as breathing, blood pressure etc.

 Depression – It may be difficult to come to terms with paralysis and this can cause depression.

-Sex life and fertility – While some people can have normal sex life and can have children even after developing paralysis, some people can develop problems with sex life and fertility.
+Sex life and fertility – While some people can have a normal sex life and can have children even after developing paralysis, some people can develop problems with sex life and fertility.